 - An examination of the 1989 events in Tiananmen Square

 - Carry out an examination of the idols glorified by the Western press and Deng Xiaoping's martyrs of the Tiananmen Square incident

-- Analyze the evolution and significance of the labor trades unions during the nineteenth century of a European country
+- Analyze the evolution and significance of the labour trades unions during the nineteenth century in a European country

 - Impact of India and Pakistan's partition in 1947 on both the countries

 - An in-depth look at the Cold War's beginning and ending factors

 - What triggered the allies?

 - Who acted as a catalyst for the resolution?